DUI And DWI Statistics

 - Jail Time: Mandatory jail time is common in DUI cases.
 First offenders may only spend a day to a few days in jail, but repeat offenders spend 2 or more weeks longer on average.

-- Education and therapy: While less common than the other punishments, some states are requiring offending drivers to attend classes that teach proper alcohol use and warn against reckless behavior like driving drunk.
+- Education and therapy: While less common than the other punishments, some states are requiring offending drivers to attend classes that teach harm reduction, the effects of alcohol, proper alcohol use, dangers of driving under the influence, and suggestions for abstinence.

 Arizona caries the harshest penalties, where a first time DUI offense can result in up to 6 months in jail and a $2,500 fine.
 Many other states employ similar approaches to DUIs in order to dissuade people from making this dangerous decision.

 While they’re in the minority, some states don’t punish DUIs as heavily.
 South Dakota is 1 of the 6 states that have no mandatory minimum sentencing and Pennsylvania doesn’t have a mandatory license suspension in place.